Guebbit/css-ui/docs/atoms/highlights/CornerRibbon.md

 | `$padding`       | Angle of ribbon                                                      | `size`          | `1/10 of {size}`        |

 <style lang="scss">
-@use "docs/theme.scss" as theme;
+@use "../docs/theme" as theme;
-@use "src/atoms/highlights/CornerRibbon.scss" as * with (
+@use "../src/atoms/highlights/CornerRibbon" with (
     $color: theme.$primary-color,
 );